chtoucas/Abc/README.md

         select (x, y, z)
 ```

-And much more, see the XML comments for samples.
+And much more, see the XML comments for samples:
+- LINQ and collection extensions; see `Abc.Linq` and `Abc.Extensions`.
+- Parsing helpers; see `May`.
+- XML & SQL helpers; see `Abc.Extensions`.

-### Recommendations
+### Guidelines

-- CONSIDER using _maybe_'s to validate and transform data you don't control.
+- CONSIDER using this type when `T` is a value type or an immutable reference type.
+- AVOID using this type when `T` is a mutable reference type.
 - DO NOT create a _maybe_ value for nullable types, eg `Maybe<int?>`.

 - DO NOT use `Maybe<T>` in a public API.
-- AVOID using `Maybe<T>` when `T` is mutable reference type.
+- CONSIDER using _maybe_'s to validate and transform data you don't control.

 May-Parse pattern:
 - DO use this pattern instead of the Try-Parse pattern for reference types.
-- DO use the prefix _Try_ for methods implementing this pattern.
+- DO use the prefix _May_ for methods implementing this pattern.

 Developer Notes
 ---------------